 There is a demand from website owner’s side to have a way to monitor the security of their website content.
 And some owners have their own policies to govern what kind of change to allow and what kind of changes to alert depending on their specific need.
 Different types of content can be post on a website to inform the user.
 Based on the content type the changes which can occur vary but this doesn’t mean that all detected or identified changes can be important for the user.
 Some changes can be irrelevant and some of them can be very important, which also need a quick action to be taken because they can be a very serious security breaches.
 A lot of researches have been done on the website content change detection mechanisms and most of them are currently being practiced.
 But the main gap in each research is that, those researches don’t consider a knowledgebase in their solutions as a guiding and leading mechanism.
 The approach for them to identify change is rather based on common difference scenarios and ways to classify the changes as relevant or irrelevant are not included and those include [8] also doesn’t have pre-defined rules.
 They rather use basic change level parameters, like how much of the content is changed like conditions.

-For example, the is as signed to monitor and administer websites of Addis Ababa city administration at the various levels.Ito achieve this, t is currently observe the activities in all developed websites by browsing the websites and check there availability or by informally communicate with the responsible individual personally.
+For example, the Addis Ababa City Communication Bureau is as signed to monitor and administer websites of Addis Ababa city administration at the various levels.
+In order to achieve this, the communication affairs bureau is currently observe the activities in all developed websites by browsing the websites and check there availability or by informally communicate with the responsible individual personally.
 To go forward this way is not feasible.
 The requirement AACAB has for monitoring the websites is not only to check the availability.
 But also to control the integrity of the contents posted on the websites and to make sure that the information presented there follows policies the bureau sets for website contents.
 The sector organizations through their IT departments develop their websites using different CMS technologies available.
 In order to perform the above mentioned tasks what the communication affairs bureau takes as a solution is, migrate all existing websites and the new ones to one technology, which is Liferay.
 But migration comes with its own drawbacks like it requires a lot of professionals on the specified technology experience and it is not advisable to force all sector organizations to practice similar technology.
 If any security or other issue rises with this technology, all websites will be compromised.
 Additionally they are migrating to Liferay which has its own limitation considering their requirement like; it requires a lot of professionals on the specified technology experience and it has a learning curve and requires a huge resource for central server.
 In the future, sector organizations IT departments can use any available CMS for their website development.

 In response to this problem, our study proposes a system model for monitoring web content security issues and makes a classification on the detected changes based on pre-defined rules and policies prepared prior.
 We consider including the user in the process of classification additional to the pre-defined rules in order to make the classification process flexible for some logically acceptable modifications.